ourBC.com British Columbia Travel and Discovery

 Located in Kitwanga is the Kitwanga Fort a National Historic Site of Canada.
 The Kitwanga Fort is associated to the aboriginal warrior Nekt in the 18th century.
 Nekt strategically located the fort on Ta'awdzep or Battle Hill to have a vantage point over the adjacent Kitwankul Trail and the Kitwanga River Valley.

-Near the Skeena River there are some totem poles displaying crests associated with Nekt's biography.
-Artwork ranges from his original flight from the Queen Charlotte Islands, being a warrior, and his use of Battle Hill to guard the important aboriginal trade routes.
-There is a beautiful viewpoint overlooking the Kitwanga River near here.
+Near the Skeena River on Bridge Street there are some totem poles displaying crests associated with Nekt's biography.
+Artwork ranges from his original flight from the Haida Gwaii-Queen Charlotte Islands, being a warrior, and his use of Battle Hill to guard the important aboriginal trade routes.
+There is a beautiful viewpoint near here overlooking the Kitwanga River and Skeena River Bridge.

 Wildlife Viewing